akizunx/TinyControl/README.md

-# tinyControl
+# TinyControl
-The tinyControl is a python lib for automatic control system analysis, but now only a few features have been implemented.
+TinyControl is a python lib for automatic control system analysis, but now only a few features have been implemented.

 ## Dependency